maheshreddyy345/ai-image-generator/README.md

 4. Run the server: `npm start`
 5. Open http://localhost:3000 in your browser

+## Usage
+1. Enter a detailed description of the image you want to create
+2. Click "Generate Image"
+3. Wait a few seconds for your image to be generated
+4. The generated image will appear below the input field

 ## Deployment
-This application is ready to be deployed on Render.com or similar platforms.
+This application is deployed on Render.com and can be accessed at your deployment URL.